KBlixt/subcleaner/README.md

 the script comes with a default config that contains common regexes for English and Swedish.
 Read the config section further down for more information.

-If you wish to run the script over an entire library I'd recommend using list in linux until I've added a library mode.

 # Bazarr
 Unlock the scripts full potential by running it after downloading a subtitle from [Bazarr](https://github.com/morpheus65535/bazarr).
 Enable custom post-processing and use